Post-Master’s Family Nurse Practitioner Certificate

-If you have earned your Master of Science in Nursing, you may be considered for the post-master’s certificate program.
-The Family Nurse Practitioner program director will review your transcript and conduct a “gap analysis” to determine courses you need to prepare for certification as a CRNP in Pennsylvania.
+If you have earned a Master of Science in Nursing, you may be considered for admission to the post-master’s Family Nurse Practitioner certificate program.
+The FNP program director will review your academic transcript and conduct a comprehensive gap analysis to determine prior coursework alignment with FNP competencies.
+Based on this evaluation, you may be required to complete additional coursework or repeat select courses to ensure preparation for the FNP role and certification eligibility, including prescriptive authority, as a Certified Registered Nurse Practitioner (CRNP) in Pennsylvania.

-Once accepted into the post-master’s certificate program, you will complete the prescribed FNP curriculum,specifically for FNP licensure and prescriptive authority in the Commonwealth of Pennsylvania.
-Once you meet the criteria, you may apply for national certification through either the American Nurses Credentialing Center or the American Association of Nurse Practitioners.
+Upon admission, you will complete an individualized plan of study designed to meet the educational requirements for Family Nurse Practitioner practice, including licensure and prescriptive authority in the Commonwealth of Pennsylvania.
+After successfully meeting all program requirements, graduates are eligible to apply for national certification through the American Nurses Credentialing Center or the American Association of Nurse Practitioners.

 Admission Requirements